ZagoPedro/ZagoPedro/README.md

 • a little of Software Testing: RobotFramework, Appium, Selenium, Android Studio

-:small_blue_diamond: studying Computer Science in Faculdade de Ciências e Tecnologia - UNESP
+:small_blue_diamond: degree in Bachelor of Computer Science by Faculdade de Ciências e Tecnologia - UNESP (02/27/2023)

 :small_orange_diamond: worked as a member of the company EJComp (04/01/2020 - 04/12/2021)